brunomaga/brunomaga.github.io/publications.md

 <br/>
 # 2023 [LongNet: Scaling Transformers to 1,000,000,000 Tokens](https://arxiv.org/abs/2307.02486)

-LongNet is a Trasnformer variant that can scale the sequence length up to 1B tokens, and without sacrificing the performance on shorter sequences.
+LongNet is a Transformer variant that can scale the sequence length up to 1B tokens, and without sacrificing the performance on shorter sequences.
 This overcomes current limitations of attention size in regular transformers, that requires a tradeoff between computational complexity and the model expressivity.
 1. LongNets have a linear computation complexity and a logarithm dependency between any two tokens in a sequence;
 2. They can be served as a distributed trainer for extremely long sequences;
 3. Its main trick is based on the **dilated attention**, which expands the attentive field exponentially as the distance grows, and is a direct replacement for current attention in Transformers.